fergaldoyle/gulp-require-angular/demo/browserify/README.md

 gulp-require-angular with browserify
 =================================

-Shows how to use gulp-require-angular in sequence with gulp-browserify.
+Shows how to use gulp-require-angular in sequence with browserify.
 Demonstrates a directive (pieChart) pulling in some non angular code using require()